gvwilson/fiction/iffy/index.md

 but then Honesty caught her eye and smiled in the middle of a chorus without missing a beat.
-De had only seen each other half a dozen times since then, but each time had been---
+De had only seen each other half a dozen times since then, but each time had been—

 "Sorry?" she said belatedly.